-Rishi Kapoor is counsel in Venable's New York office and a member of the Bankruptcy and Creditors' Rights Group.
+Rishi Kapoor is a partner in Venable's New York office and a member of the Bankruptcy and Creditors' Rights Group.
 Rishi's practice focuses on a variety of complex litigation, both in and outside the bankruptcy context, as well as representing clients in mediation and advising on pre-litigation disputes.
 He advises commercial lenders and creditors, asset managers, investment banks, and other sophisticated corporate entities on a wide range of issues arising out of investment, financing, derivatives, and real estate-related transactions.

 Rishi represents clients in all aspects of the Chapter 11 process, including first-day motions, relief from the automatic stay, 363 sales, claims litigation, avoidance actions based on preferential or fraudulent transfers, and plan confirmation.